-Millicom's investments in associates mainly represent its shareholding in Helios Towers Africa Ltd (HTA) and its investments in the African online business (AIH).
-Millicom has significant influence over these companies through its voting rights but not control or joint control.
+Millicom's investments in associates mainly represent its shareholding in Helios Towers Africa Ltd (HTA) and its investments in the African and Latam online businesses (AIH and LIH).
+Millicom has significant influence over these companies but not control or joint control.